1. Internal and external examiners

 Schools are encouraged to organise meetings for external examiners with representative groups of students as a mechanism for ensuring quality and standards control but this should not form part of the assessment process.

 For formal written examinations the University operates a marking by numbers (or anonymous marking) system.
-Details of the system can be found at http://www.nottingham.ac.uk/quality-manual/assessment/anonymous-marking.htm
+For more information about the marking by number system, please consult the following:

 Schools are encouraged to mark coursework anonymously where possible.